The Contraception Choices website

 Contraception advice and guidelines

 We would like to thank all of the young women who have advised the team on the Contraception Choices website design and content, and women who agreed to be filmed for the videos.
-Thanks also to members of our steering group, and to doctors and nurses who provided advice.
+Thanks also to members of our steering group, and to doctors and nurses who provided expert advice.

 The website development was funded by the National Institute for Health Research (NIHR) Health Technology Assessment Programme.
 This website is based on independent research funded by the NIHR.
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR, or the Department of Health.